KrishnaswamyLab/GeometryAwareGenerativeAutoencoder/README.md

-# [AISTATS 2025] Geometry-Aware Generative Autoencoder (GAGA)
+# [AISTATS 2025] Geometry-Aware Generative Autoencoder (GAGA) 💃🪩
-This is the code for the paper: [AISTATS 2025] [Geometry-Aware Generative Autoencoder for Warped Riemannian Metric Learning and Generative Modeling on Data Manifolds](https://arxiv.org/abs/2410.12779).
+This is the code for the paper [Geometry-Aware Generative Autoencoder for Warped Riemannian Metric Learning and Generative Modeling on Data Manifolds](https://arxiv.org/abs/2410.12779), AISTATS 2025.

 # Citation
 If you find this work useful in your research, please consider citing: